nio101/BASECAMP/readme.md

 + purpose: monitors the power consumption and send metrics to influxdb
 + machine: bc-power

-### watchdog (watchdog_master, watchdog_client)
+### watchdog (watchdog_master, watchdog_slave)
 purpose: Detect any problem on a machine/service, and if so, reboot/restart it, then report.
 + Check regularly every machine/server/service and report on a dedicated HTTP page plus send pushover notifications or sms notifications if needed.
-Must handle flooding prevention on pushover/sms channels.
+Must handle flooding prevention on pushover/sms channels + message queuing/storage if sending channel is not available
 + checking a service consists of testing it, and also testing the supervisord API/server to get the status and uptime.
 This is done using supervisor's XML RPC API (http://supervisord.org/api.html#xml-rpc).
 For each machine, supervisord's status should also be check beforehand.
-+ begins by checking every service on a given machine, then send an OK/KO message to this machine's _watchdog_client_.
-If the message is KO, the machine will reboot (and the service will be restarted).
++ begins by checking every service on a given machine, then send regularly an OK message to this machine's _watchdog_slave_.
+If the watchdog_slave doesn't receive this message, it will reboot it's own machine (network lost? os hangs?).
-+ To able to restart a machine that has lost network connections, _watchdog_clients_ are installed on each machine.
-If the _watchdog_client_ hasn't received a watchdog_master signal for a given time (10mn?), then the watchdog_client will also reboot the machine.
++ the watchdog_master should also test ZMQ pub/sub channels, and restart zmq_formwarder (then all zmq related services) in case of problem
 + If the problem is encountered with a docker container service, we should also docker/stop/rm and start again the services, instead of just rebooting, to re-create the containers.
 A dedicated script should be used (see `watchdog/docker_scripts` in sources).
 + monitors also the main power supply and sends an alert by SMS
 + monitors the internet access availability, and send a pushover notification when it is not available
-+ à vérifier: suite à coupure secteur, on ne peut plus atteindre bc-watch? si bc-watch n'arrive plus à atteindre la passerelle/routeur, envoi SMS d'info + faire un reboot de bc-watch.
-Suffisant?
 + machine for _watchdog_master_: bc-watch
 + interface: HTTP, port:8083
-  + http://192.168.1.54:8083/watch_report => report services & machines status, by machine (JSON)
+  + http://192.168.1.54:8083/status_report => report services & machines status, by machine (JSON)
   + http://192.168.1.54:8083/alive => OK

 ### presence